All Episodes

 The conspiracy theories cited by these neo-Nazis in Pittsburgh and New Zealand and now outside San Diego.

-But I mean it would be a stretch to say that it doesn't.
+But I mean, it would be a stretch to say that it doesn't.

 Somebody that's anti-immigrant in California, the anti-immigrant hate and refugees that's going on in the country, what happened at the Tree of Life, and then you couple that with the president's language, it's a big problem.

-It's part of the environment of today, and he he bears some responsibility for it.
+Donald Trump and all of this hate, right, is part of the environment of today, and he bears some responsibility for it.

 We can't deny it.